stevemjcu/designThinking-PR3/README.md

 ## Setup

 - Follow the steps at [CircuitPython on Raspberry Pi Setup][1]
+- Install the adafruit-circuitpython-mpr121 Python package
-- Install the adafruit-circuitpython-mpr121, pygame, and pyyaml Python packages
+- Additionally, install the pygame and pyyaml Python packages

 ## Execution